Specifying a Key field

 Selecting a Key Field

-When you select a Key Field in your form, you provide a readable alternative to the Record ID for your form.
-The Record ID is still present, but ActivityInfo will display the Key Field to users instead.
+When you select a Key Field in your Form, you provide a readable alternative to the Record ID for your form.
+The Record ID is still present, but ActivityInfo displays the Key Field to users instead.

 For example, if you have a Province form with a list of provinces in Afghanistan, the “Name” field is the obvious choice for a Key Field:

 In addition to duplicate checking, the Key field is used by ActivityInfo to “name” each record.
-For example, if you select multiple records, ActivityInfo will use the value of this field to show you which records have been selected:
+For example, if you select multiple records, ActivityInfo uses the value of this field to show you which records have been selected:

 The Key Field is also displayed in the table view instead of the Record ID to indicate in which Province each Clinic is located.

-If you import a list of clinics, the Key Field will be used to find the Record ID of the Province to match:
+If you import a list of clinics, the Key Field is used to find the Record ID of the Province to match:

 Multiple Key Fields